aws/aws-toolkit-common/telemetry/README.md

     }
 ```

+Then rerun the generator.
+This example will generate a new type that can be imported or used in telemetry calls.

 ### Editing in IDE

-The telemety format comes with a json schema document [here](telemetrySchema.json) that can ber loaded
+The telemetry format comes with a json schema document [here](telemetrySchema.json) that can be loaded
 into the IDE while editing the documents.
-This will give you feedback on edits as you edit.
+This will give you feedback as you edit.

 - [VS Code Instructions](https://code.visualstudio.com/docs/languages/json#_mapping-to-a-schema-in-the-workspace)
 - [JetBrains Instructions](https://www.jetbrains.com/help/idea/json.html#ws_json_schema_add_custom)